nemocrys/pyelmer/README.md

 The pyelmer package provides a simple object-oriented way to set up [Elmer FEM](http://www.elmerfem.org/) simulations from python.

-Some utility-functions for pre-processing with [pygmsh](https://pypi.org/project/pygmsh/), execution of ElmerGrid and ElmerSolver, and some post-processing routines are provided.
-Some default simulation settings, solvers, and basic materials are provided.
+Some utility-functions for pre-processing using the [gmsh python API](https://pypi.org/project/gmsh/), execution of ElmerGrid and ElmerSolver, and some post-processing routines are provided.
+Some default simulation settings, solvers, and materials are available.

 ## Prerequisites

-Pyelmer is written in Python 3.
+Pyelmer is written in Python 3.7.
 To run simulations, an Elmer executable is required.
-As pyelmer was developed to be used with pygmsh, an installation of this package is required.
+As pyelmer was developed to be used with gmsh, an installation of this package is required.
 Simulation settings, solver, and materials are stored in yaml-files.
 Therefore pyelmer depends on pyyaml.

 ```
 pip install --upgrade gmsh